mayukh42/custom-edid-linux/edid.md

 ### 8. Revert changes for other supported VDUs

-If connecting the PC to a modern TV or monitor that does not have limited range issue with AMD or Intel, simply remove the ```video=HDMI-A-1:e``` part from kernel boot options.
+If connecting the PC to a modern TV or monitor that does not have any color issue with AMD or Intel, simply remove the ```video=HDMI-A-1:e``` part from kernel boot options.

-Again, first do it from the boot menu without persisting it to the bootloader conf files, then once it works, make the change permanent if required, similar to step 7.
+Again, first do it from the boot menu without persisting it to the bootloader conf files, then once it works, make the change permanent if required, similar to **step 7**.

 When we change the boot parameters on the fly without changing them in the bootloader, we can compare the options used to boot with the options on disk thus: